ArcovanBreda/CEConvDL2/blogpost.md

 ---

-In this blog post, we discuss, analyze, and extend upon the findings of the paper titled *Color Equivariant Convolutional Networks*\[main\].
+In this blog post, we discuss, analyze, and extend upon the findings of the paper titled *Color Equivariant Convolutional Networks*[[5]](#main).
 The paper introduces Color Equivariant Convolutions (CEConvs) by leveraging parameter sharing over hue shifts.
 The authors demonstrate the benefits of the novel model in terms of robustness to color alterations and accuracy performance.
 The objectives of this blog post are to:

 1. Discuss the methods introduced in the paper